games

 a short visual-novel game

-When you meet a chicken, and she lays and egg, what will you do.
+When you meet a chicken, and she lays an egg, what will you do?
 (Note: When I say short, I mean less than 5 minutes but with a bunch of alternate endings.)

 components: PC